-This report shows for Lot/s on Plan of interest, a range of fire scar maps and graphs describing fire scar seasonal distribution, fires detected in different years and fuel load information.
+This report shows for a Lot(s) on Plan of interest a range of fire scar maps and graphs describing: fire scar seasonal distribution; fires detected in different years; and fuel load information.

 What is included in the report?